Capable Canines Dog Training

 • Targeting And Play, with rules!

 Working with boxes, target plates, cones and other props provides a safe and fun learning environment for both you and your dog.
+It also allows you to have fun and practice Agility skills in a small space in the comfort of your own home.
 We start on leash.
-As we progress through the levels and to off leash work dogs will need to be crated while waiting their turn
+As we progress through the levels and then to off leash work dogs will need to be crated while waiting their turn If your dog struggles with crating this can be a good skill to work on at home.

 • Jump Grids over Ground Bars